williamslab/ped-sim/README.md

 with no missing data for any site.
 As most phasers automatically impute missing data, the latter requirement should be easily met.

+If your aim is to simulate only recombination break points and not genotype data, creating an empty file and supplying this as the input VCF file suffices.
+Ped-sim will perform the simulation, generate a BP file, and then generate an empty output VCF since the input contains no markers.

 ------------------------------------------------------

 Output VCF file